Orbital-Web/Raphael/README.md

     ```
 5. Try out other features (check out `main.exe -help`)

-The compilation process should be similar for Linux and macOS, though setting up SFML may be slightly different.
+The compilation process should be similar for Linux and macOS, though the process of setting up SFML may be slightly different.
 Please refer to the [official SFML documentation](https://www.sfml-dev.org/tutorials/2.6/).

-To compile and run the uci engine, follow steps 1~2 and use the commands (consider also increasing the `TABLE_SIZE` to `2^24`)
+To compile and run the uci engine, follow steps 1~2, and use the following commands (consider also increasing the `TABLE_SIZE` to `2^24`)
 ```
 g++ -c uci.cpp -Isrc -Ichess-library/src -ISFML-2.6.0/include -DSFML_STATIC
 g++ -o uci uci.o -LSFML-2.6.0/lib -lsfml-graphics-s